geekobueno/YT-TO-SPOTIFY/README.md

 # YouTube to Spotify Playlist Migration Tool

-A web application that allows users to easily migrate their YouTube playlists to Spotify.
-This tool authenticates with both platforms, extracts song information from YouTube playlists, matches them with Spotify tracks, and creates corresponding playlists in the user's Spotify account.
+A web application that allows users to easily migrate YouTube playlists to Spotify by simply providing a YouTube playlist URL.
+This tool extracts song information from public YouTube playlists, matches them with Spotify tracks, and creates corresponding playlists in the user's Spotify account.

 ## 🎯 Project Overview

 This application bridges the gap between YouTube and Spotify by providing a seamless way to transfer music collections.
-It handles the complexities of authorization, track matching, and playlist creation to provide a straightforward user experience.
+It handles the complexities of track matching and playlist creation to provide a straightforward user experience.

 ### Key Features

+- Simple URL-based YouTube playlist import (no YouTube account required)
-- Connect to both YouTube and Spotify accounts via OAuth
+- Connect to Spotify account via OAuth
-- Fetch and display user's YouTube playlists
+- Extract song information from YouTube playlist videos
 - Intelligent song matching for accurate track identification
 - Create new Spotify playlists with matched tracks
 - Detailed progress tracking and error reporting